Jmjmorelli/Personal-Hub/client/README.md

     on discord = im probably in vc right now on spotify = my last played song was on instagram = im probably taking a picture right now + changes name to my @

+name turns into 'Experiments and slides up to where it is on projects page